aymerick/charette/README.md

 The roms are extracted and the `.zip` files are deleted.

-Note that `.7z` files are NOT supported for the moment.
+Note that `.7z` format is NOT supported for the moment, so you must decompress those files manually.

 ### Scraper